sitegeist/Sitegeist.LostInTranslation/README.md

               deeplLanguage: 'da'

           #
-          # Bavarian language not support by DeepL and is disabled
+          # The bavarian language is not supported by DeepL and is disabled
           #
           'de_bar':
             label: 'Bayrisch'